raymond-w-ko/omegacomplete.vim/README.md

 This is my crazy sideproject which attempts to provide the fastest and most useful keyword completions for VIM.

-To accomplish this it talks to a server component coded in C++ for maximum speed, and uses python glue code to send the contents of the current buffer to the server component for synchronization.
+To accomplish this it talks to a server component coded in C++11 for maximum speed, and uses python glue code to send the contents of the current buffer to the server component for synchronization.

+Since this uses C++11, you need a recent compiler and also the compiled portion of the Boost C++ libraries.

 ## Completion Types